linroger/FinanceCompendium/X. Quantitative Trading/FINM Quantitative Trading Strategies/Lecture Notes/SplitApplyCombine Wickham.md

 # 2. Motivation

 How does the explicit specification of this strategy help?
 What are the advantages of plyr over for loops or the built-in apply functions?
-This section compares plyr code to base R code with a teaser from Section 5.2, where we remove seasonal effects from 6 years of monthly satellite measurements, taken on a  $24 \times 24$  grid.
-The 41472 measurements are stored in a  $24 \times 24 \times 72$  array.
+This section compares plyr code to base R code with a teaser from Section 5.2, where we remove seasonal effects from 6 years of monthly satellite measurements, taken on a $24\times24$ grid.
+The 41472 measurements are stored in a $24\times24\times72$ array.
 A single location (ozone[x, y, ]) is a vector of 72 values (6 years  $\times$  12 months).

 We can crudely desseasonalize a location by looking at the residuals from a robust linear model: